Len1801/Len1801/README.md

 ### Web Developer
 **SbPay, Chile** | *Jan 2023 – Jul 2023*
-- Designed UI/UX mockups and interfaces for large-scale call center applications.
+- Interfaced, prototyped, and wireframed a large-scale digital payment platform for SbPay, enhancing user experience and transaction efficiency.
 - Developed frontend components using AngularJS and SCSS.
 - Collaborated in Agile workflows (daily stand-ups, grooming, sprint planning).
 - Worked closely with stakeholders to gather requirements and enhance UI usability.